-pInstruments were all over the Music & Drama Education Expo last week!
+pInstruments were all over the 2020 Music & Drama Education Expo!

-The Expo (MDEE) is Europe’s largest conference and exhibition for anyone involved in music & drama education, and takes place every year in London.
+The Expo (MDEE) is Europe’s largest conference and exhibition for anyone involved in music and drama education and takes place every year in London.
 Attendees have the opportunity to choose between 70 free-to-attend CPD sessions, and can also check out the latest in the creative field from 140 exhibitors.

 As well as exhibiting ourselves so that visitors would have the opportunity to see and hear our instruments, our instruments were woven into a number of the expo's sessions: Nathaniel Dye, Music Leader at Nelson Primary School (pictured above) used the pBone during his workshop 'Running a Successful and Inclusive Primary or Beginner Orchestra' and Kay Charlton (pictured below) presented some great stuff on whole class instrumental learning with our hyTech in her session on the Bollywood Progression Project.